alibaba/GraphScope/charts/graphscope-interactive/README.md

 #192.168.0.44:7687
 # the first is the gremlin endpoint(currently not supported)
 # the second is the cypher endpoint
+$ kubectl describe svc {your-release-name} -graphscope-interactive-engine | grep "Endpoints:" | awk -F' ' '{print $2}'
+# the first is the admin port
+# the second is the query port
 ```

 Delete the deployment via